GravityDarkLab/Clinical-Application-Project/README.md

    git clone https://github.com/GravityDarkLab/Clinical-Application-Project.git
    ```

+2. **Server Configuration:** download the prebuilt server [here](https://drive.google.com/drive/folders/1pery1-VEiU5qInV35zOIW4Vb3jjmPfdU?usp=drive_link) and follow the instructions in the Readme.

-2. **Server Configuration:** Navigate to the `server` directory and follow the provided instructions for server setup.
+3. **Optional: Download the Server:** Optionally, navigate to the `server` directory and follow the provided instructions for server setup.
 Make sure you've installed all necessary dependencies.

-3. **Optional: Download the Server:** Optionally, download the prebuilt server [here](https://drive.google.com/drive/folders/1pery1-VEiU5qInV35zOIW4Vb3jjmPfdU?usp=drive_link) and follow the instructions in the Readme.

 4. **Build the PatientGenerator:** Navigate to the `PatientGenerator-client` directory, update the configurations (if needed) to match your server's endpoint, build the client application, and start testing the server's response to different resources and HTTP methods.